 No doubt these are major challenges we are facing today, but there is also another side of the coin.

 Why we are struggling so much with our finances?
 What went wrong?

 The root cause of the problem is the lack of financial knowledge.

-Though having the basic financial education is must for all adults, still we lag behind as the S&P survey shows only 57% of adults in the US are financially literate.
+Though having the a basic financial education is a must for all adults, still we lag behind as the S&P survey shows only 57% of adults in the US are financially literate.

-Financial literacy is the knowledge of basic financial concepts which helps people to take decisions related to their money.
-It covers financial concepts like making a budget, saving, paying bills on time, managing debt, planning for home buying, investing for retirement and be aware of financial frauds.
+Financial literacy is the knowledge of basic financial concepts which help people to take decisions related to their money.
+It covers financial concepts like making a budget, saving, paying bills on time, managing debt, planning for home buying, investing for retirement, and be aware of financial frauds.

 Ok, we got the problem,

 But why we don’t have the money skills?
 What’s stopping us?

 Main Causes For Lack of Financial Knowledge

 1. They never taught us in schools: Remember your junior high school days, they taught us history, science, maths, and literature almost everything, but they never taught us simple money concepts of saving, credit, and investments.